 Hypertension (HT) is one of the most important preventable risk factors for cardiovascular disease, stroke, and chronic kidney disease when not detected early and treated appropriately.
-HT is defined as systolic blood pressure (SBP) \geq 140 mmHg, or diastolic blood pressure (DBP) \geq 90 mmHg, or both (1).
-According to the World Health Organization, one in four adult males and one in five adult females have high blood pressure (BP), and only one in five patients with HT have their BP under control (2).
+HT is defined as systolic blood pressure (SBP) ≥140 mmHg, or diastolic blood pressure (DBP) ≥90 mmHg, or both.1 According to the World Health Organization, one in four adult males and one in five adult females have high blood pressure (BP), and only one in five patients with HT have their BP under control.2

 Obesity is a major cause of HT.
-It is estimated that at least 75% of HT cases are directly related to obesity (3).
-Therefore, it is essential to develop treatment strategies for obesity management to reduce the incidence of obesity-related HT and effectively manage high BP in obese individuals.
-Conducted studies indicate that with the use of antihypertensive medication, only one-third of patients reached the targeted BP (SBP lower than 140 mmHg, DBP lower than 90 mmHg).
-Therefore, relying solely on antihypertensive medicines for BP control is both challenging and not a correct approach (4, 5).
+It is estimated that at least 75% of HT cases are directly related to obesity.3 Therefore, it is essential to develop treatment strategies for obesity management in order to reduce the incidence of obesity-related HT and effectively manage high BP in obese individuals.

+Studies indicate that, with the use of anti-hypertensive medication, only one-third of patients reached the targeted BP (SBP lower than 140 mmHg, DBP lower than 90 mmHg).
+Therefore, relying solely on antihypertensive medicines for BP control is both challenging and not the correct approach.^{4,5}

-Studies demonstrate that changes in the lifestyles of hypertensive patients are beneficial and effective in reducing cardiovascular risk and controlling BP (6-9).
-The recommended lifestyle changes for hypertensive patients include reducing daily salt consumption, decreasing the intake of foods rich in dietary cholesterol and saturated fat from animal sources, minimizing fast food consumption, increasing daily physical activity, reducing alcohol intake, avoiding smoking, and controlling body weight (10, 11).
+Studies demonstrate that changes in the lifestyles of hypertensive patients are beneficial and effective in reducing cardiovascular risk and controlling BP.6-9 The recommended lifestyle changes for hypertensive patients include reducing daily salt consumption, decreasing the intake of foods rich in dietary cholesterol and saturated fat from animal sources, minimizing fast food consumption, increasing daily physical activity, reducing alcohol intake, avoiding smoking, and controlling body weight.^{10,11}

-The aim of this study is to determine the proportion of hypertensive patients whose BP is under control and the proportion of participants who have adapted lifestyle changes accordingly in Northern Cyprus.
+The aim of this study was to determine the proportion of hypertensive patients whose BP was under control and the proportion of participants who had adopted lifestyle changes accordingly in North Cyprus.